oqolarte/oblong/content/project/site.md

 A lot of the modern email clients like Thunderbird, Microsoft Outlook, and Apple Mail, have their own built-in RSS reader, so you can use that as well, especially if you do the majority of your reading in an email client.
 A web service is available along these lines: check out [RSS by email](https://rssby.email).

+BONUS: If you're like me, then you're already a fan of RSS.
+For the newsletters that you'd like to subscribe to *and* access them in your RSS reader (NOT on your email), you may want to look into [Kill the Newsletter](https://kill-the-newsletter.com/) service.

 ## Front-end

 As you are well aware, this site has a very simple design.